russhwalker/russthecoder.com/upcoming-and-notes/2019-09-17-csharp8-new-features-default-interface-members/index.md

     }
 ```

-> Using the new default interface member from C# 8 we are able
+One great thing about this new language feature is that we are now able to add new members to an existing public interface without introducing breaking code changes.